FuzzyWuzzy Using Python

 Origin of FuzzyWuzzy package in Python

-FuzzyWuzzy package in python was developed and open-sourced by Seatgeek to tackle the ticket search usecase for their website.
-The original usecase is discussed in detail on their blog here
+The FuzzyWuzzy library in Python was developed and open-sourced by Seatgeek to tackle the ticket search use case for their website.
+The original use case is discussed in detail on their blog here.

 Using FuzzyWuzzy